jsvan/-glish/README.md

 TODO:
+* Add new dial of what percent chance to translate words will be (now at 100% implicitly.
+Not every occurance needs to be translated).
 * Make instruction page
 * Add way to reduce early vocab (another slider bar?
 Range of vocab)
 * Make option for loading random translations rather than best